karlalopez/rafflerazzle/README.md

 ```$ git remote -v```

+Now every time you push something to Github with `git push`, you will have to push again to Heroku with `git push heroku` if you want it deployed.
+You can setup a [Github/Heroku integration](https://devcenter.heroku.com/articles/github-integration) if you want to automate this process.

-- Again, let's keep your keys and number as environment variables, this time at Heroku:
+- First things first, let's keep your keys and number as environment variables, this time at Heroku:

 ```
+$ heroku config:add SECRET_KEY="YOUR_SECRET_KEY"
 $ heroku config:set MAILGUN_SANDBOX_DOMAIN_URL="YOUR_SANDBOX_URL"
 $ heroku config:set MAILGUN_API_KEY="YOUR_API_KEY"
 $ heroku config:set TWILIO_NUMBER="+55555555555"
-$ heroku config:add SECRET_KEY="YOUR_SECRET_KEY"
-$ heroku config:add TWILIO_NUMBER="YOUR_TWILIO_NUMBER"
 ```

 - Now let's set your [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones):